 - In a small frying pan over a medium heat, gently saute together the diced onion and pepper and the crushed garlic in a drizzle of olive oil for 5-10 minutes until softened

-- Into a food processor, tip the quinoa, beans, tomato puree, mustard, pea flour and sauted veg
+- Into a food processor, tip the quinoa, beans, tomato puree, mustard, pea flour, salt, pepper and sauted veg

 - Whizz until well chopped and blended together, scraping down the sides of the the bowl as necessary.
 You want it all quite well minced, not to the point of puree but no huge lumps either!